 Is it difficult trekking into Everest Base Camp in Nepal.
 People always ask me, is it difficult trekking to Everest base camp?
 Let’s have a look.
-I have journeyed to Everest base camp 20+ times to date and climbed to the top of Mt.
+I have journeyed to Everest base camp 30+ times to date and climbed to the top of Mt.
 Everest.
 I make this journey two or three times per year.
 Sometimes the journey is more difficult than others, depending on how I adapt to the lack of oxygen.

 Trekking to Everest base camp is an adventure of a lifetime and life changing for many people.
 It is achievable for most people but NOT A TOURIST TREK!! and needs to be respected, prepared and trainedfor.
 There are a couple of key elements to a safe, successful trek and journey up through the Khumbu valley, hiking at low level oxygen environments and making a safe, successful and enjoyable trek.
 Watch one of our Everest Base Camp video’s and read more below and then GET IN TOUCH.

 – When is the best month to trek?
-Late March, April, May, late September and October and November
+March, April, May, late September and October and November

 – Coldest months?
-December, January, February
+January and February

 – How much should I be training per week?
 This depends, 7 to 10 hours per week

 – What height to I start at?
 2,850m/ 9,350 feet

 – What is the high point on the trek?
 5,632m/ 18,477 feet

 3).
 Make sure you pick the right itinerary

 You need to have 3 days acclimatizing to the low levels of oxygen around 3,500m/ 11,500 feet around the town of Namche Bazaar.
 All altitude related research suggests that you need acclimatize well at this critical point.
 If you fail to acclimatize well at this height you run a serious risk of getting serious altitude sickness higher up the trail.
 Check out our Itinerary.